Social Media Guidelines

 The Pace Center has four main social media channels:

-All three are managed by the Pace Center’s Communications Coordinator.
-Student leadership of our five main programs – Breakout Princeton, Community Action, Community House, Pace Council for Civic Values and Student Volunteers Council – works with the Communications Coordinator to establish social media goals and strategy for each program at the start of the academic year.
+All four are managed by the Pace Center’s Communications Coordinator.
+Student leadership of four of our programs – Breakout Princeton, Community House, Pace Council for Civic Values and Student Volunteers Council – works with the Communications Coordinator to establish social media goals and strategy for each program at the start of the academic year.
 Student leaders may assist the Communications Coordinator with posting content where deemed appropriate by the Communications Coordinator.

-To capitalize on the Pace Center’s growing following and allow for greater sharing and cross promotion between our many service opportunities, the Pace Center discourages students from establishing new program social media accounts.
+To capitalize on the Pace Center’s growing following and allow for greater sharing and cross promotion between our many service opportunities, the Pace Center discourages students from establishing new program-level social media accounts.

 Weekly service projects and student organizations formally recognized by the Pace Center may establish their own social media accounts to attract new volunteers, share information and drive awareness.
-To do so, project or student organization leaders must meet with Communications Coordinator Gwen McNamara prior to setting up any accounts.
+To do so, project or student organization leaders must meet with their staff adviser and connect with Communications Coordinator Gwen McNamara prior to setting up any accounts.

 The Pace Center encourages students involved with the Pace Center to use their own personal social media channels to promote the civic engagement work and meaningful service they engage in with us.
 When using your personal social media account to promote work with the Pace Center, you not only represent yourself, but also the Pace Center and Princeton University.